duydl/logseq-calibre-plugin/README.md

 ### 4. Authentication for User Login

 When sharing a Calibre library with different users over a LAN or WAN, authentication may be required to manage separate profiles.

-You can configure the authentication settings as follows:
+You can configure the authentication settings of the plugin as follows:

 - **Username**: Set the username for login.
 - **Password**: Set the password for login. ⚠ Ensure your password is securely stored.